-The Jakara Movement is excited to announce a new fellowship program, open to current high school, college and graduate students!
+The Jakara Movement is excited to announce a new fellowship program, open to current college and graduate students!
 The Fellowship aims to provide Fellows with a platform and access to resources in order to design, implement, and evaluate yearlong projects.
 The Fellowship is a one-year interdisciplinary program focused on projects that address the unmet needs of the community and are centered around direct services.

 Applicants are highly encouraged to be creative in designing their project.
 This Fellowship aims to promote diverse projects that keep in mind the principle of sarbat da bhala, the Sikh value of the welfare of all.
 We’ve established this Fellowship in order to seed projects designed with the understanding of the root causes of social injustice, which can be implemented in local communities to provide innovative solutions to pressing issues.